Introduction

 Description

 This is a fully hands-on course.
-You’ll start with a raw e-commerce dataset, ingest it into Delta Lake, progressively refine it into analytics-ready tables, and then run and manage the entire pipeline through Lakeflow’s visual orchestration interface.
+You’ll start with a raw e-commerce dataset, ingest it into Delta Lake, progressively refine it into analytics-ready tables, and then run and manage the entire pipeline through Lakeflow’s visual interface.

 What You’ll Build in This Course